Once you have extracted the distribution archive, you can

 You can set the

-variable under Unix, Linux or Mac OS X either locally for a user
+variable under Unix, Linux, or OS X either locally for a user

 .login or other login file.
 You can also set